morgan071801/dig333-devlog/README.md

 <p><strong>1.
 Summary:</strong> &quot;&quot;</p>
 <p><strong>2.
 Quote:</strong> &quot;The greater the dependance on a technology the greater the need to study and expose its inner workings&quot;</p>
 <p><strong>3.
 Comment:</strong> I definitely experience the above quote on a daily.
 For example recently my laptop broke and I had to send it in to get fixed, therefore because we have become so dependent on technology we have specific places that know and understand the inner workings of technology.
 Without the knowledge of the inner working we wouldn&apos;t be able to fix nor develop it.</p>
 <p><strong>4.
-Important Thing:</strong> &quot;written code expands into social and psychological realms, regulating behaviour between people and the machines they interact with&quot;</p>
+Important Thing:</strong> &quot; written code expands into social and psychological realms, regulating behaviour between people and the machines they interact with&quot;</p>
 <p><strong>5.
 Question:</strong> The article describes what the critical engineer considers, but how should we define the critical engineer?</p>

 ### Experiments